 Early spring, before the emergence of new leaves.

 Brown acorn.
 Edible.

 Provides significant food and cover for wildlife.
 Larval host plant for Horace's duskywing (Erynnis horatius), red-banded hairstreak (Calycopis cecrops) and white-M hairstreak (Parrhasius m-album) butterflies; possible larval host for Juvenal's duskywing (Erynnis juvenalis) and oak hairstreak (Fixsenia favonius) butterflies.
 The acorns are utilized by squirrels.
 Great horned owls and other birds nest in the trees.
 Also an excellent epiphyte tree.

 Can be grown readily from seed.
 Forms a deeply penetrating taproot which must be prevented from growing out of the container and into the ground.

 An excellent and versitile tree useful nearly throughout South Florida.
 Its broad-spreading habit can be countered by planting other trees around it, so that it must compete for light.
-Synonyms: some authors treat the Cuban plants as a separate species, Q. cubana.
+Taxonomy: some authors treat the Cuban plants as a separate species, Q. cubana.